 A woman’s age at conception is calculated as the number of complete years between her date of birth and the date of conception.
 In many cases her birthday will occur between conception and the birth or abortion; a woman may conceive, for example, at age 19 and give birth at age 20.
 The conception and birth may also occur in different calendar years.
 For these reasons the number of conceptions to women of a given age in a given year does not match the number of maternities and abortions to women of the same given age in the same given year.

 The Human Fertilisation and Embryology Act (2008) contained provisions enabling two females in a same-sex couple to register a birth from 1 September 2009 onwards.
 Abortion notifications also contain information about whether the woman was in a civil partnership (legal partnership for same-sex couples).
-Due to relatively small numbers, conceptions within a civil partnership (218 in 2009, 715 in 2010, 425 in 2011) are included with conceptions within marriage.
-Conceptions to same-sex couples not in a civil partnership (96 in 2009, 152 in 2010, 227 in 2011) are included with conceptions outside marriage.
+Due to relatively small numbers, conceptions within a civil partnership (620 in 2012) are included with conceptions within marriage.
+Conceptions to same-sex couples not in a civil partnership (244 in 2012) are included with conceptions outside marriage.
 Due to the relatively small numbers, the impact on the statistics is negligible.

 Under arrangements made following implementation of the Abortion Act (1967), the Office for National Statistics and its predecessors processed and analysed the abortion notification forms (HSA4) sent to the Chief Medical Officers of England and Wales.
 From 1 April 2002 the Department of Health took over this work, and the system has been redesigned to process the new abortion notification forms that were introduced from 18 April 2002.

-Numbers and rates of conceptions are given by mother’s usual area of residence based on 2011 boundaries.
-The postcode of the woman’s address at the time of the maternity or abortion was used to determine the health authority she was living in at the time of the conception.
+Numbers and rates of conceptions are given by mother’s usual area of residence based on 2012 boundaries.
+The postcode of the woman’s address at the time of the maternity or abortion was used to determine the administrative or health area she was living in at the time of the conception.
 Direct comparisons with conceptions data by area published in previous years are not always possible because of boundary changes.

 Special extracts and tabulations of conception data for England and Wales are available to order (subject to legal frameworks, disclosure control, resources and agreements of costs, where appropriate).
 Such enquiries should be made to: